intel/compute-samples/BUILD.md

     cmake --build . --target package

 # Source Package
-In order to create a redistributable source package please use the following command:
+In order to create a redistributable package of the source please use the following command:

     cmake --build . --target package_source